 Here are some surprising nutrition facts about this wonderful smoothie (and salad) green:

 1 – Protein.
 Believe it or not, romaine lettuce is 17% protein with 7.7 grams per head.
-It is also a complete protein!
-That means that it has all 8 essential amino acids, 9% RDA of some and up to 26% RDA of others.
+It is also contains all 9 essential amino acids, 9% RDA of some and up to 26% RDA of others.

 2 – Calcium.
-One head of romaine has 206mg of calcium (about 21% RDA).
+One head of romaine has 206 milligrams (mg) of calcium (about 21% RDA).
 Blend it with calcium rich fruits like papaya and oranges and you’ll get more calcium than a glass of milk!

 3 – Omega-3s.
 One head of romaine lettuce contains 44% RDA of Omega-3 essential fats.
 Forget the tainted fish oils, reach for some leafy greens instead!

-4 – More Vitamin C Than An Orange.
-One head of romaine contains 167% RDA of vitamin C while an average sized orange contains only 92%.
+4 – More Vitamin A Than An Carrot.
+One head of romaine contains 182% RDA of vitamin A (as beta-carotene) while a large carrot contains only 40%.

 5 – Iron.
 One head of romaine contains 6mg of iron, which ads a significant source of iron to the diets of vegetarians and vegans.